 It’s really hard to pick 3 things from 13, especially because they’re all important, but I think I did a good job.
 When you read the summary, you might think “Well, this is a lot of good advice, but it’s all generic.”

-I find it astonishing that you could read this book or the set of blinks for it, and know everything you ever need to become successful, as long as you instantly start executing the ideas from it.
+I find it astonishing that you could read this book or the set of blinks for it and know everything you ever need to become successful, as long as you instantly start to execute the ideas in it.

 What else can you learn from the blinks?